Visit an animal shelter and pet an animal of your choice.

 Animals in shelters lack human companionship, that’s why their reaction to your attention towards them can be overwhelming.
 Your time to pet them and take some time for them can mean the world to shelter animals.

 As such, they tend to make incredible sounds of gratitude for your attention.
 Trust us, it will really warm up your heart.
 And who knows, maybe you’ll come home with your new pet.

-There is one thing you should prepare yourself for; since many of animal shelters are crowded, there can be a strong smell present.
+There is one thing you should prepare yourself for – since many animal shelters are crowded, there can be a strong smell present.
 Not all shelters have a problem with that, but some do.
 But you’ll get used to the smell in the first couple of minutes.
 It’s totally worth it!